 What to Do if a Migraine Diagnosis is Made

-If a diagnosis of migraine is made, before referring out to a pediatric neurologist, ophthalmologists may want to place pediatric patients on supplements that many pediatric neurologists recommend to maintain normal cerebrovascular function.
+If a diagnosis of migraine is made, before referring out to a pediatric neurologist, ophthalmologists may want to place pediatric patients on a combination of nutritional supplements that many pediatric neurologists recommend to maintain normal cerebrovascular function.
 These ingredients are: